Law enforcement: fewer arrests, no looting night of April 14 in Brooklyn Center

 “We're thankful that tonight the tension and the anxiety and the stress seemed to be lower, even though emotions are still high, and that is exactly what we hope to see continue the rest of this week and into the weekend, is that we resume back to a real peaceful presence with people exercising their First Amendment rights,” Langer said.

-No tear gas, chemical agents or non lethal rounds in the night's arrests, according to Langer.
+No tear gas, chemical agents or non-lethal rounds were used in the night's arrests, according to Langer.

-Hutchinson said that will continue to use the least harmful tools available to stop violence and criminal activity and protect First Amendment rights.
+Hutchinson said law enforcement will continue to use the least harmful tools available to stop violence and criminal activity and protect First Amendment rights.

 “We will not abandon the city and the citizens of Brooklyn Center,” he said.
 “As we look through the arrests and the addresses on file of the arrestees, the majority of those people were not Brooklyn Center residents.”